 The workforce is changing.
-Emerging skill sets, multiple generations in the workforce, the increase of "gig" workers/contractors, and rapid advancements in technology are creating a very different workplace.
+Emerging skill sets, multiple generations in the workforce, the increase of “gig” workers/contractors, and rapid advancements in technology are creating a very different workplace.
 Employee expectations are also changing with flexibility, wellness, and development opportunities all ranking high in importance.
 To continue attracting top talent, employers must think beyond traditional rewards to differentiate themselves and define an employee experience that will make the right talent want to join, stay, and deliver their best performance.
 As stated in Mercer’s Global Talent Trends 2019, “…the traditional mantra of ‘attract and retain’ is being replaced with ‘attract and continually attract.’”
-Even as the workplace evolves and expectations change, there is one thing that remains constant: compensation is the foundation that everything else is built upon.
+Even as the workplace evolves and expectations change, there is one thing that remains constant: compensation is the foundation where everything else is built.

 Transparency in Compensation

-Naturally, employees want assurance that they're being paid fairly, and they also want to know that they're receiving recognition for their contributions.
-And, thanks to technological advancements and the rise in online discussion forums, many employees now have access to data and other insights that let them access crowd- sourced data that suggests the value of their jobs.
+Naturally, employees want assurance that they’re being paid fairly, and they also want to know that they’re receiving recognition for their contributions.
+And, thanks to technological advancements and the rise in online discussion forums, many employees now have access to data and other insights that let them access crowdsourced data that suggests the value of their jobs.
 Additionally, laws and regulations are being passed or introduced that elevate the employer’s responsibility and the employee’s expectation around pay transparency.
 It’s becoming more important to be able to confidently, clearly explain why someone is paid what they are paid and how that decision was made.